Marsu-R/Game-project/README.md

 Leo the Llama is a classic jump & run game.
-Help Leo collect food and other items, and don't forget to avoid the obstacles.
+The goal is to collect food and other flying objects to get scores, and to avoid the obstacles on the ground.

 The game was made using HTML, Javascript and P5 functions.
 For the background I used an 11-layered parralax background from itch.io: